Home

 DAX Query View - Output from "Write a DAX query"

 I guess the first thing worth calling out is that when selecting “Write a DAX Query,” the results are random.
 I pressed this multiple times, but the result was more or less always the same.
 So, was this very helpful?
 Not very much.
+That said, testing this again today (2026) shows more variety - pressing "Write a DAX Query" now generates different options each time, which is a step in the right direction.

 I then asked Copilot to “Please add Tax to the above table,” and I was presented with the following.
 I found this to be pretty cool.
 I like that it helps users see the difference in what's being changed.